 3PR - the three parking rules, educational scheme near schools.

-Due to the vacancy saving, the 3PR scheme has been suspended.
+The 3PR officer left during 2022 and the vacant post has been saved.
+Due to the vacancy saving, the 3PR scheme has been suspended for the time being as part of the Rescue Plan.